okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/style-the-widget/style-self-hosted/index.md

 ##### Live Widget

-You can also play with the sass in real time with the [live widget](https://developer.okta.com/live-widget).
+You can also play with the Sass in real time with the [live widget](https://developer.okta.com/live-widget).

 ### Modify strings